jrcauthen/jrcauthen.github.io/projects/proj-4.md

 ##### ERP interface

 The final piece of the system is the ERP interface.
 The client company’s current ERP has a tabular structure, and as such, tabular inputs are ideal.
 Therefore, all data that is recorded by event triggers are placed into a CSV file, which acts as a simple and efficient ERP interface.
+The final view of the interface is shown below.

+{% include image.html image="projects/proj-4/erp-interface.png" %}

 #### Prototype and realization

 To give the client company a visual representation of how the asset tracking would perform in a live environment, an Apache HTML server was setup and hosted on a local environment.
 A simple webpage was created to allow a user to pass values for a manual event/request.
 After registering a manual event, the user would be redirected to a second webpage showing the current state of the requested inventory.
 In addition, an interactive map using the leafly.js library was included to allow management to visually see the location of an item.
 The web pages can be seen below.

-images
+{% include image.html image="projects/proj-4/landing.png" %}
+{% include image.html image="projects/proj-4/inventory.png" %}

 Since the transceiver modules were not yet live at the time, pseudo-nodes were created, which would randomly draw from a previously created distribution of values for each sensor type and then send that data in predefined intervals.
 To simulate failure, each node was also assigned a probability of failure.
 These nodes continually passed information to the MQTT broker, which would then pass on the data to MongoDB and, if necessary, to the ERP interface.
 Each triggered manual or automatic event appended to a CSV file, which was available to download at any moment.
 All scripts for this thesis were written using Python with the exception of the interactive map, which was written using javascript.